mgorav/mapr-kafka-avro/README.md

 This project demonstrates schema evolution using following projects:

-1. **schema-registry:** Spring Cloud Stream based avro schema registry
+1. **schema-registry:** Spring Boot style Avro schema registry using Spring Cloud Stream
 2. **avro-producer1:** Spring Boot micro-service build using Spring Cloud Stream which creates a _**Person**_ and writes to MapR Kafka Topic using version - v1.0 of _**Person**_ schema The Person schema contain following attributes: